 Responsibilities for the sustainability information and the assurance engagement responsibilities of the Board of Management

-The Board of Management of AkzoNobel is responsible for the preparation of the sustainability information, in accordance with the sustainability reporting criteria, as described in Note 2: Reporting principles, including the identification of stakeholders and the definition of material subjects.
-The choices made by the Board of Management regarding the scope of the sustainability information and the reporting policy are summarized in Note 2: Reporting principles.
+The Board of Management of AkzoNobel is responsible for the preparation of the sustainability information in accordance with the criteria as defined in AkzoNobel’s Reporting Principles 2017, including the identification of stakeholders and the definition of material topics.
+The choices made by the Board of Management regarding the scope of the sustainability information and the reporting policy are summarized in the section “Managing sustainability”.
 The Board of Management is responsible for determining that the applicable reporting criteria are acceptable in the circumstances.

 Our responsibilities for the assurance engagement of the sustainability information

-Our responsibility is to plan and perform the assurance engagement to obtain sufficient and appropriate assurance information to provide a basis for our conclusion and opinion.
+Our responsibility is to plan and perform an assurance engagement to allow us to obtain sufficient and appropriate assurance evidence to provide a basis for our conclusion and opinion.

-Our review engagement is aimed at obtaining limited assurance on the sustainability information.
-In obtaining a limited level of assurance, the performed procedures are aimed at determining the plausibility of information and are less extensive than those aimed at obtaining reasonable assurance in an audit engagement.
-The performed procedures in this context consisted mainly of gathering information from the company’s employees and applying analytical procedures set out in relation to the information included in the sustainability information.
-The assurance obtained in review engagements aimed at obtaining limited assurance is, therefore, significantly lower than the assurance obtained in audit engagements aimed at obtaining reasonable assurance.
+Our procedures to support our conclusion are aimed at obtaining limited assurance.
+In obtaining a limited level of assurance, the performed procedures are aimed at determining the plausibility of information and are less extensive than those aimed at obtaining reasonable assurance in an assurance engagement.
+The assurance obtained in review engagements aimed at obtaining limited assurance is therefore significantly lower than the assurance obtained in assurance engagements aimed at obtaining reasonable assurance.

-Misstatements may arise due to fraud or error and are considered to be material if, individually or in the aggregate, they could reasonably be expected to influence the decisions of users taken on the basis of the sustainability information.
-The materiality affects the nature, timing and extent of our review and audit, as well as the evaluation of the effect of identified misstatements on our conclusion and opinion.
+Misstatements may arise due to irregularities, including fraud or error, and are considered to be material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the sustainability information.
+The materiality affects the nature, timing and extent of our assurance engagement and the evaluation of the effect of identified misstatements on our conclusion and opinion.

 - Performing an external environment analysis and obtaining insight into relevant social themes and issues, relevant laws and regulations and the characteristics of the organization

-- Interviewing relevant staff at corporate and local level responsible for the sustainability strategy and policy
+- Interviewing management (or relevant staff) at corporate and local level responsible for the sustainability strategy and policy

-- Interviewing relevant staff at corporate level, responsible for providing the sustainability information in the Report 2016, carrying out internal control procedures on the data and consolidating the data in the sustainability information
+- Interviewing relevant staff at corporate level responsible for providing the sustainability information, carrying out internal control procedures on the data and consolidating the data in the sustainability information

-- Joining the internal audit of Health, Safety and Environment management at the local production sites in Cologne (Germany), Malmö (Sweden) and Lancaster (United States)
+- Joining internal audit of Health, Safety and Environment management at production sites in Delfzijl (Netherlands)

 - An analytical review of the data and trends submitted for consolidation at corporate level

-- Reviewing internal and external documentation to determine whether the sustainability information, including the disclosure, presentation and assertions made in the sustainability information, is substantiated adequately
+- Reviewing internal and external documentation to determine if the sustainability information, including the disclosure, presentation and assertions made in the sustainability information, is substantiated adequately

 - Assessing whether the sustainability information has been prepared in accordance with the AkzoNobel sustainability reporting criteria

-- Reviewing the relevant work of the Internal Audit function
+- Reviewing relevant work of the Internal Audit function

-- Corroborating the information disclosed in Note 1 through multiple interviews with selected staff throughout the company
+- Corroborating information disclosed in this note through multiple interviews with selected staff from the company

-- Testing the operating effectiveness of relevant key controls related to how AkzoNobel manages its sustainability agenda
+- Testing operating effectiveness of relevant key controls related to how AkzoNobel manages its sustainability agenda

-- Corroborating supporting documentation to determine whether the information in Note 1 is substantiated adequately, such as management meeting agendas and minutes and internal management information
+- Corroborating supporting documentation to determine whether the information in this note is substantiated adequately, such as management meeting agendas and minutes and internal management information.

 PricewaterhouseCoopers Accountants N.V.